 Based on past experience and the specs of current Macs, we've got a fair idea of what to expect from the new Mac mini, and when it is likely to arrive.
 Read on for the next Mac mini's likely release date, specs, design changes and new features.

 We'll update this article whenever new information is unearthed, so check back regularly for the latest Mac mini update rumours.

 There are four times during a year when Apple has, at least in recent years, held events at which it announces new products.
 In the past the company has made anouncements in the spring (usually in March), at WWDC in June, at a iPhone-specific event in September, and at an event in October.
 The company sometimes keeps product updates more low key and just shuts the Apple online store for a few hours while it adds new products to its range.

-We think it's more likely that the new Mac mini could arrive in September or October 2017, with October being the most likely.
+We think it's more likely that a new Mac mini could arrive in September or October 2017, with October being the most likely.
 After all, Apple last updated the Mac mini in October 2014.